widdix/aws-cf-templates/ecs/README.md

 * Docker image published to [Docker Hub](https://hub.docker.com/) or [EC2 Container Registry (ECR)](https://aws.amazon.com/ecr/)
 * ECS cluster
-* ECS service referencing an ECS task definition
+* ECS service

 We provide you templates for the ECS cluster and the service.
-We also provide you with a way to create a task definition.
 You need to publish the Docker image.

 ## ECS cluster
 This template describes a fault tolerant and scalable ECS cluster on AWS.
 The cluster scales the underlying EC2 instances based on memory and CPU reservation.
 In case of a scale down, the instance drains all containers before it is terminated.